Subscribe to receive bread through Just Bread refugee program

-On the 3rd of October 2017, a new group of ten trainees will participate in the Just Bread program for 10 weeks.
+From 13th March 2018, a new group of ten trainees are participating in the Just Bread program for 10 weeks.

 During the training program, the participants will produce a range of bread which will be available to buy as part of a four week subscription service.

-Subscribers will receive one bread per week for four weeks, on the 7th, 14th, 21st and 28th November.
+Subscribers will receive one bread per week for four weeks, on the 3rd, 10th, 17th, 24th April.

 Subscribe and choose to collect your bread from one of 4 collection sites across East London: